togglebyte/mimic/README.md

 ## Speed

-Note: this is a terrible name and will change soon

-Set the speed for which commands are executed / content is typed
+This value is given in number of instructions per second.

-Syntax: `speed <milliseconds>`
+Syntax: `speed <integer>`
 Default: `20`

 ## Line pause